nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 ---

->There are other automated scripts that are more advanced, you will have to do research or ask in the forums/IRC how to use them.
+>There are other automated scripts, you can open them in a text editor to see what they do.

 ### Conclusion